 Each shelter type has its various pros and cons.
 Most folks won’t venture away from the traditional backpacking tent, and with a number of options under 2 pounds, it’s hardly a huge sacrifice.
 That said, the fabrics are less durable relative to their weight, and heft and bulk can add up pretty quickly with all the moving parts and components.
 If you already backpack with trekking poles, getting a tent that’s supported by those handy sticks is a great way to go lightweight.
 Not everyone, however, is up for the more complicated setup.

 Bivy sacks and hammocks are on opposite ends of the comfort scale, but both have a small but dedicated group of devotees.
-Bivies are great for the hardcore adventurer that isn’t prone to claustrophobia, while hammocks are a relaxing getaway for those that like to sleep off the ground.
+Bivies are great for the hardcore adventurer who isn’t prone to claustrophobia, while hammocks are a relaxing getaway for those who like to sleep off the ground.
 Keep in mind that not all wilderness areas allow hammocks, so do your research before diving in.
 No matter your preference, the good news is that the industry’s focus on keeping weight down has yielded multiple sub-2-pound options for each shelter type.

 Trekking Pole-Supported Shelters